Boris Johnson 'clearly' going to stand to be PM, supporter says

 He added: "What they did have was a very good conversation about the need for unity."

-Mr Sunak currently has 130 Conservative MPs who have publicly given him their backing, while Mr Johnson has 55 and Ms Mordaunt has 23.
+Mr Sunak currently has 130 Conservative MPs who have publicly given him their backing, while Mr Johnson has 55 and Ms Mordaunt has 23, according to BBC research.

+Mr Rees-Mogg said Mr Johnson was the "greatest electoral asset" his party had seen in recent times and highlighted his role in delivering Brexit, supporting Ukraine and getting the country through the Covid pandemic.

+Asked why the public should accept his return as prime minister given the scandals which forced him to leave office just over six weeks ago, Mr Rees-Mogg said Mr Johnson had a "mandate" from his 2019 general election victory.